HTML <embed> Tag

 The <embed> tag is used as a container for external applications, multimedia and interactive content that the browser doesn’t understand.
 You need to connect external plug-ins or special programs for their correct display.
 The display of the embedded content depends on the file type, the attributes of the <embed> tag, and the plugins installed in the browser.

-Although supported by the browsers, the <embed> tag wasn’t part of the HTML4 standard.
+Although supported by the browsers, the <embed> is a deprecated HTML tag and is not part of the HTML4 standard.
 To load objects into HTML4, use the <object> tag.
 But since not all browsers correctly display the information it contains, we use the <embed> tag inside the <object> container to provide support of more browsers, as well as the validity of the document.
-Since the <embed> tag has gained official status in the new version of HTML, there are no problems with the validation of the document in HTML5.
+Since the <embed> tag is one of the HTML5 elements, there are no problems with the validation of the document in HTML5.

 The <embed> tag is an empty element, which means that the closing tag isn’t required.